-Harmful Algal Blooms, or HABs, are an increasing concern in freshwaters around the world, and of course in New York State.
+Harmful Algal Blooms, or HABs, are an increasing concern in freshwaters around the world.
+New York lakes are no exception.
 Certain types of blue-green algae, also known as cyanobacteria, produce toxins that can harm other organisms, including humans.
-Not all algae is blue green, and not all of the blue green species that are capable of producing toxins do so all the time.
-Scientists are trying to determine what makes these organisms “turn on” and “turn off” the production of toxins.
+Not all algae is blue green, and not all of the blue green species that are capable of producing toxins do so all of the time.
+Scientists are trying to determine what makes these organisms produce toxins.

-NYSFOLA is working closely with the New York State Department of Environmental Conservation, the New York State Department of Health, SUNY College of Environmental Science and Forestry, Upstate Freshwater Institute, and lake associations around the state to identify, sample, and analyze algal bloom samples.
+NYSFOLA is working closely with the New York State Department of Environmental Conservation, the SUNY College of Environmental Science and Forestry, Upstate Freshwater Institute, and lake associations around the state to identify, sample, and analyze algal bloom samples.

-Much of this work is completed by volunteers participating in the Citizens Statewide Lake Assessment Program (CSLAP), but the state is also accepting reports from lakes not in the program.
+Much of this work is completed by volunteers participating in the Citizens Statewide Lake Assessment Program (CSLAP), but the state is also accepting reports from lakes that are not in the program.

 Where Are Blooms Occurring in NY?

 The Harmful Algal Bloom notification page is updated every Friday from approximately mid-June through mid-October.
 Click here to go to the NY HAB notification page.

 How to Report a Bloom in NY

 - NYS DEC’s HABs Reporting Guide offers guidance on blooms and bloom reporting.